 Future of Canada’s Immigration Policy

-As Canada gears up to release a new immigration levels plan this fall, the government is weighing multiple factors to create a sustainable and inclusive policy framework.
-Trudeau emphasized the importance of finding a balance that supports economic growth while providing fair opportunities for all residents, both new and established.
+As Canada prepares to release its updated immigration levels plan this fall, the government is carefully considering a range of factors to build a sustainable and inclusive framework.
+Prime Minister Trudeau emphasized the importance of balancing economic growth with opportunities that benefit all residents, both new and established.

 “We are committed to making sure that Canada’s immigration system is positive and responsible,” Trudeau said.
 “We need to ensure pathways to success for everyone who comes to Canada, and that requires careful planning and adjustments.”